About Opioids

 • Keep medications in a safe place.
 Store prescription opioids out of reach of children and in a safe place, preferably locked, to reduce the chance that others will misuse them.

 • Only take prescription medication obtained directly from a pharmacy.
-Counterfeit pills are increasingly common and often look just like the real thing.
-Fentanyl, an opioid 50 times stronger than heroin, may be mixed into counterfeit pills.
-Even in small doses, fentanyl can cause a life-threatening overdose.
+Counterfeit pills containing fentanyl are increasingly common.
+They often look like the real thing.
+Fentanyl is 50 times stronger than heroin.
+You can’t see, taste or smell it.
+But just one pill can cause a fatal overdose.

 • Avoid taking prescription opioids with alcohol or other drugs.
 This increases your risk of overdose.